OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 ### Compiling Quicksort with the OpenCilk compiler

 This quicksort code can be compiled using the OpenCilk C++ compiler by adding `#include <cilk.h>` statement to the source file.
 The `cilk.h` header file contains declarations of the OpenCilk runtime API and the keywords used to specify parallel control flow.
-After adding the `cilk.h` header file, one can compile the quicksort program using the OpenCilk compiler, as shown below.
+After adding the `cilk.h` header file, one can compile the quicksort program using the OpenCilk compiler.

 ##### Linux* OS